Care from the Couch: How Online Visits Provide Convenient Health Care

 “Online visits are a great option for care,” Younan said.
 “It’s quick, uncomplicated and you can do it from your couch.”

 With Blue Cross Online Visits, you can see U.S. board-certified doctors and nurse practitioners from the comfort of home or on the go.
 You don’t need an appointment and visits usually take about 10 minutes.
 It’s a great solution for minor illnesses such as colds, flu, sore throats and sinus and respiratory infections.
-Visits usually cost the same as an office visit, but no more than $49.
+Visits are no more than $59.
 Therapy and psychiatry services may also be available.
 Check your coverage on bcbsm.com.

 If you found this post useful, make sure to check out: